Posted by Nodus Labs | July 29, 2018

 Topic modeling is used to discover the topics that occur in a document’s body or a text corpus.
 Latent dirichlet allocation (LDA) is an approach used in topic modeling based on probabilistic vectors of words, which indicate their relevance to the text corpus.

-In this tutorial we present a method for topic modeling using text network analysis (TNA) and visualization.
+In this tutorial we present a method for topic modeling using text network analysis (TNA) and visualization using InfraNodus tool.
 The approach we propose is based on identifying topical clusters in text based on co-occurrence of words.
 We will demonstrate how this approach can be used for topic modeling, how it compares to Latent Dirichlet Allocation (LDA), and how they can be used together to provide more relevant results.

 You will see how LDA may be less efficient for some texts as it tends to only focus on the terms’ frequency and disregard the structure of a text (“bag of words” or “vector space” model, also n-gram model where n=1).
 Text network analysis, on the other side, takes into account both the text’s structure and the words’ sequence, providing more precise results in some cases.